Significant Safety Events for Qantas

 For more videos, visit the AirSafe.com YouTube channel.

 Qantas 747 has Landing Gear Incident in Rome

 23 April 2000: A Qantas airlines 747-300, with 303 passengers on board, had a landing gear strut collapse while taxiing for takeoff from Rome.
 One of the engines was damaged, but there were no injuries among the passengers and crew.
 This is the second serious incident involving Qantas in less than a year.
 Last September, a landing overrun involving a Qantas 747 at Bangkok's airport resulted in about $100 million in damage to the aircraft.
 A Qantas 747 was also involved in a minor landing incident in Perth the same month.

 Qantas 747 with over 400 Aboard Runs off Runway

-23 September 1999: A Qantas airlines 747-400, Flight 1, with 407 passengers and crew on board, came to rest on a golf course after sliding off a runway at Bangkok's airport.
+23 September 1999: A Qantas airlines 747-400, VH-OJH, flight 1, with 407 passengers and crew on board, came to rest on a golf course after sliding off a runway at Bangkok's airport.
 While there was substantial damage to the aircraft, no one on board the aircraft was seriously injured.
-The aircraft has since been repaired and put back into service.
+The aircraft had been on a scheduled international flight from Sydney, Australia to Bangkok, Thailand.

 23 September 1999 BBC Report